rasa0873/rasa0873/README.md

-- 👋 Hi, I’m @rasa0873
+- 👋 Hi, I’m Raul Andres
-- 👀 I’m interested in Android / Java / Kotlin developing
+- 👀 I’m interested in Android / Java / Kotlin / Python developing
-- 🌱 I’m currently learning more about Android/Kotlin
+- 🌱 Currently and constantly learning...
 - 💞️ I’m looking to collaborate on everyone involved in mobile Apps development.
 - 📫 How to reach me ...